 A South African evergreen perennial with fleshy, bulb-like roots, Clivia miniata (ht 60 cm) has pale to medium orange flowers with yellow throats, in large clusters of upturned, funnel-shaped blooms, from late winter to early spring.
-Belgian hybrid forms have larger, richer reddish-orange flowers, and recent hybrids have been developed with yellow, peach and pink blooms.
+Belgian hybrid forms have larger, richer reddish-orange flowers, and recent hybrids have been developed with yellow, peach, pink, lime, greenish-white, bronze blooms, as well as some with patterned petals.
 Clivia actually want to grow in shade, even quite deep, dry shade; in fact, their foliage and flowers will suffer if grown in too much sun.
-Their dark green, strappy leaves are attractive all year round and clivias slowly expand to form an excellent, low-maintenance groundcover in difficult shady spots.
+Their dark green, strappy leaves are attractive all year round and they slowly expand to form an excellent, low-maintenance groundcover in difficult shady spots.

-The lively colour of orange clivia flowers combines well with other hot coloured blooms of mid-late winter and early spring which grow in part-shade, such as red camellias, Abutilon, nasturtiums or firefly (Justicia rizzinii).
-The startling and unusual flower of the South African paintbrush lily bulb (Scadoxus puniceus) appears at exactly the same time as the clivia and enjoys the same garden conditions.
-The colour of the clivia is also an effective partner to shade-tolerant blue or purple flowers, such as blubells, Brunfelsia species or Streptocarpus saxorum (sometimes called the nodding violet).
+The lively colour of orange Clivia flowers combines well with other hot-coloured blooms of mid-late winter and early spring which grow in part-shade, such as red camellias, Abutilon, nasturtiums, the bromeliad Aechmea caudata or firefly (Justicia rizzinii).
+The startling and unusual flower of the South African paintbrush lily bulb (Scadoxus puniceus) appears at exactly the same time as the Clivia and enjoys the same garden conditions.
+The colour of the Clivia is also an effective partner to shade-tolerant blue or purple flowers, such as bluebells, Brunfelsia species or Streptocarpus saxorum (sometimes called the nodding violet).
 In small gardens, the same colour combination can be achieved by growing clivias in a bright blue pot!
 In cold climates, they are grown as house plants.

 There are six species of Clivia, with Clivia miniata being the only one with upturned flowers.
 The remaining ones have pendulous blooms: the hybrid Clivia x cyrtanthiflora is the one with semi-pendulous flowers most commonly seen in Sydney gardens.